 2. Is remote access available?

 Remote or off-site access is available to all institutional subscribers at no additional cost.
+Users often access institutional subscriptions through a library’s electronic resources.
 For further assistance setting up remote access, please contact us.

 3. Is library card access available?

 Libraries have the option to allow patrons to access the site using their library barcode.
 Please have your librarian or administrator contact us for further details on setting up library card access.

 Athens authentication is now available for Social Explorer.

 5. I have forgotten my username and password.

 If you are using access information provided by your library, please contact your librarian or administrator for library access information.
 For individual subscriptions, you can send yourself a password reset through the login page.

 - IE10/Windows Vista, 7 and 8